 Activity 4 Explore options to grow the volume of funds available to loan to members of the Australian Army.
 Intended result Options to increase the volume of funds are identified and critically assessed.
-Implementation plans for any viable options are presented to the Board of Trustees for formal consideration NLT 30 June 2024.
+Implementation plans for any viable options are presented to the Board of Trustees for formal consideration.
 Delivery strategy A standing agenda item on Board meetings will be used to drive work by Trustees and the Secretariat.
-Measuring performance 2023-24 and out to 2026-27 2023-24 An appreciation process is conducted via Board meetings.
-Implementations plans for agreed viable options are considered by the Board by end of financial year 2023-24.
-Execute any plans if Board agrees to expedite an options.
-Possible execution phase out to 2026-27 Execute any agreed Implementation Plans.
+Measuring performance 2024-25 and out to 2028-29 An appreciation process is conducted via Board meetings.
+Implementations plans for agreed viable options are considered by the Board by end of the current financial year.
+Execute any plans if Board agrees to expedite any options.
+Possible execution phase out to 2028-29 Execute any agreed implementation Plans.
 Achieve plan milestones and performance indicators.